What is Hydrocodone Addiction?

 Hydrocodone is a semi-synthetic opioid drug that is used as a short-term prescription painkiller.
 Although effective when used after surgery or injury, its use can become problematic if used long-term as it carries a high risk of dependence and addiction.

-Hydrocodone abuse can cause all the same severe side effects that other opioids cause, including dependence, tolerance, withdrawal symptoms, and addiction.
-People who take large doses put themselves in danger of respiratory depression, which can lead to coma, brain damage, and death.
-Those who misuse their or someone else’s prescription are putting themselves in severe danger in order to experience the drug’s euphoric high.
+Hydrocodone abuse can cause all of the same severe side effects as other opioids, including dependence, tolerance, withdrawal symptoms, mood disorders, and addiction.
+People who take large doses put themselves at risk of respiratory depression, which can lead to a coma, brain damage, and death.
+Those who misuse their own or someone else’s prescription are putting themselves in severe danger, whether they are seeking a euphoric high or pure pain relief.

 The signs and symptoms of hydrocodone abuse are similar to those associated with any other opioid.
 Drowsiness, dizziness, and confusion all occur, as well as euphoria when the drug is taken in nonprescription doses.
-According to the National Library of Medicine, other effects include
+Other effects include:

 - Stomach pain